 Meg White's drums hit loud with massive headroom on the almost-heavymetallesque opening track "Jimmy The Exploder".
 "The Big Three Killed My Baby" is about the city's car-industry dominance of the second half of the century and it displays Jack's heavy stompboxed-toned guitar: pure and effective rock !

 The slick bluesy licks of "Suzy Lee" elevates the band's street-creds by 100%, while the 1:54sec "When I Hear My Name" will again require proper ear-protection.
 1-2-3-4: "Astro" is an all-frills obnoxious 2-note-riff-raff that will peel your face off, while "Screwdriver" is another energetic track that uses clever high-and-low dynamic build-ups.

 The evident roots are present on: Robert Johnson's "Stop Breaking Down" uses the classic bottleneck-riff pattern to kick things into high-gear, while "Cannon" is another über heavyrock number with a borrowed middle-part in Son House's all-time classic "John The Revelator"

-Fact: THE WHITE STRIPES saved rocknroll in the turn of the new millennium.
-Jack was a local struggling indie-rocker ...and in a mere 20 years turned into a hip scene-leader in not one (THE WHITE STRIPES), not two (THE RACONTEURS), but three (THE DEAD WEATHER) full Grammy-winning and Platinum-selling bands and then Billboard-charting solo-career ...but also record-label exec, studio-engineer, record store owner and record-plant operator (Third Man Records) with offices in both Detroit and Nashville.
-Rocknroll's busiest man, a full on 360° artist and entrepreneur, a unique guitar-hero !
+THE WHITE STRIPES saved rocknroll at the turn of the new millennium.
+Jack was a local struggling indie-rocker ...and in a mere 20 years turned into a hip scene-leader in not one (THE WHITE STRIPES), not two (THE RACONTEURS), but three (THE DEAD WEATHER) full Grammy-winning and Platinum-selling bands and then Billboard-Charting solo-career ...but also record-label exec, studio-engineer, record store owner and record-plant operator (Third Man Records) with offices in both Detroit and Nashville.
+Rocknroll's busiest man, a full 360° artist and entrepreneur, a unique guitar-hero.